TapToCommunity/tapto/docs/commands.md

 ### Desktop

 NFC Tools also has a free version for [Windows, Mac and Linux](https://www.wakdev.com/en/apps/nfc-tools-pc-mac.html) that works well.
-Don't forget you can plug your NFC reader into your desktop and use it from there too!
+ACR122U readers will also work natively with most desktop operating systems.

 ## Combining Commands